 There will be a short grace period of a week for teachers and administrators to complete recommendation requests following the application deadline.
 Anticipating that there may be many requests for teachers and administrators near the deadline, GSA asks that you please encourage your students to request their recommendations and complete their application in a timely manner.

 I’m having trouble completing my application for my art form because I don’t own a video camera/have access to an accompanist/go to a private studio etc.

 Content for your application (including videos) need not be professional or flashy.
 Do the best you can and put your best foot forward!
+Using your phone for your videos is totally permissible.
 Students are encouraged to seek out resources available at the local library, makerspaces, places of worship and even the school gym.
 If you’re having trouble, ask a teacher (and it need not be a teacher in your art form) if they have any ideas.
 Be creative!